Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Dependent Variables

 We pre-registered two quantitative measures of image similarity: the cosine similarity of CLIP embedding vectors and a recently developed measure called `DreamSim' \citep{fu2023dreamsim}.
 In the main text, we present analyses using CLIP embedding cosine similarity, since it is likely more familiar to readers.
 Our results are qualitatively and quantitatively similar using DreamSim instead.

-\begin{itemize} \item \textbf{CLIP Embedding Cosine Similarity:} To calculate CLIP embedding cosine similarity, we first generated CLIP embedding vectors \citep{radford2021learning} from Hugging Face \citep{CLIP-embeddings} for each participant-generated image and for each target image.
+\paragraph{CLIP Embedding Cosine Similarity.} To calculate CLIP embedding cosine similarity, we first generated CLIP embedding vectors \citep{radford2021learning} using the version of CLIP available on Hugging Face \citep{CLIP-embeddings} for each participant-generated image and for each target image.
 Unlike traditional image embeddings that only encode visual features, CLIP embeddings also capture semantic relationships between images and descriptive text.
-We then calculated the cosine similarity between each participant-generated image's CLIP embedding and the relevant target image's CLIP embedding. \item \textbf{DreamSim:} DreamSim is an image similarity measure proposed recently by \citep{fu2023dreamsim}.
+We then calculated the cosine similarity between each participant-generated image's CLIP embedding and the relevant target image's CLIP embedding.

+\paragraph{DreamSim.} DreamSim is an image similarity measure proposed recently by \citep{fu2023dreamsim}.
 The authors claim that relative to a measure such as CLIP embedding cosine similarity, DreamSim measures image similarity in a way that more effectively captures human visual perceptions of similarity.
 Because the original DreamSim metric outputs a distance measure, we invert this score $\tilde{D} = 1 - (\text{original DreamSim})$ to recast it as a similarity score.
-After doing so, both the inverted DreamSim and CLIP embedding cosine similarity are closer to 1 when two images are more similar and closer to 0 when two images are more dissimilar. \end{itemize}
+After doing so, both the inverted DreamSim and CLIP embedding cosine similarity are closer to 1 when two images are more similar and closer to 0 when two images are more dissimilar.

 We find that these two measures of image similarity are highly correlated in our sample ($\rho_{pearson} = 0.763$, 95\% CI: [0.755 0.770]), and our main results are robust to the use of either measure.
-We present the results obtained when conducting our main text analyses using DreamSim in Section~\ref{sec:robustness}.\ref{sec:dreamsim_robust}.
+We present the results obtained when conducting our main text analyses using DreamSim in Section~\ref{sec:dreamsim_robust}.